 "Thank You, Jesus, for dying on the cross for me.
 I know that I am a sinner and I repent for my sins.
 Come into my life and be my Lord and Savior.
 Today I have been made new.
 From this day forward, I will follow You.
 Amen."

 If you prayed the prayer of salvation, "Congratulations and welcome to God's family."
 The heavens are celebrating your decision.
 Please contact us and let us know you prayed this prayer.
-If you have any questions about your decision or would like to speak with someone further, please contact Pastor Lance Batiste or Pastor Kathy Hill by clicking on their email below.
+If you have any questions about your decision or would like to speak with someone further, please contact Pastor Kathy Hill.